smurfedGitHubIO/Legazpi-Catholic-Cemetery-Search-App/README.md

 Simple search app that searches data based on given input.

-> Note: It only lists the top 10 closest searches on the list.
+> Note: It only lists the top 10 closest searches.

 ### Installation